Microblading is a semi-permanent manual method of tattooing

-- Do not drink alcohol 24 – 48 hours before your tattoo
+- Do not drink alcohol 24-48 hours before your procedure.

-- Do not take an aspirin or ibuprofen for pain relief (this thins the blood)
+- Do not take aspirin or ibuprofen for pain relief (this thins the blood.)

-Now that you know what NOT to do, it’s time to share my secret recipe for amazing microblading results!
+Now that you know what not to do, it’s time to share our secret for amazing Microblading results!

 The day of the treatment:

-Days 1-7: Wash Wash daily to remove bacteria and dead skin.
-(Don’t worry….THIS DOES NOT REMOVE THE PIGMENT!)
+Days 1-7 Wash: Cleanse daily to remove bacteria and dead skin.
+(Don’t worry…THIS DOES NOT REMOVE THE PIGMENT!)
 Gently wash your eyebrows each morning and night with water and Cetaphil.
 With a very light touch, use your fingertips to gently cleanse the eyebrows.
-Rub the area in a smooth motion for 10 seconds and rinse with water ensuring that all soap is rinsed away.
+Rub the area in a smooth motion for 10 seconds and rinse with water, ensuring that all soap is rinsed away.
 To dry, gently pat with a clean tissue.
 DO NOT use any cleansing products containing acids (glycolic, lactic, or AHA), or any exfoliants.

-Days 1-7 Moisturize Apply a rice grain amount of After Inked ointment with a q-tip and spread it across the treated area.
+Days 1-7 Moisturize: Apply a rice grain amount of polysporone ointment with a q-tip and spread it across the treated area.
 Be sure not to over-apply as this will suffocate your skin and delay healing.
 The ointment should be barely noticeable on the skin.
 Never put the ointment on a wet or damp tattoo.

 This should have you covered, but here are some extra tips to help with a smooth and easy recovery:

 - Let any scabbing or dry skin naturally exfoliate away.
-Picking can cause scarring or loss of color
+Picking can cause scarring and loss of colour.

 - Avoid direct sun exposure or tanning for 4 weeks after procedure.
 Wear a hat when outdoors.